What’s in your… water area?

 - Encourage children to suggest items they would like included in the water area and try to change and modify resources to keep children interested, inspired and excited about the area – it is very easy for water to stagnate and become a low level learning experience

 - Aprons should be water area specific and stay in situ – especially if you are monitoring the number of children in the area by limiting the apron numbers.
-It can be helpful if you do have such a system, for the water aprons to be different to the art area aprons

-- Consider the use of natural, outdoor resources in outdoor water play – adding in grass for example
+- Consider the use of natural, outdoor resources in outdoor water play – adding in grass, for example

 What resources should I have in my water area?